 Yes, you must be a Nationally Registered EMT in the State of Louisiana to enroll in the paramedic program.
-You must successfully complete A&P prior to enrolling in the paramedic program.
+You must complete A&P before enrolling in the paramedic program.
 SLCC does offer A&P for paramedic students in the fall and summer semesters.
 We also accept transfer A&P credits (must be 4 hours) from other regionally accredited colleges and universities.

 Yes, you must have a high school diploma or GED/HiSET.